 7. Language Teacher

 Teaching English as a Foreign Language (TEFL) is a great way for native English speakers to live abroad.
 Like au-pairs, you don’t have to know the language of the country you choose to move to as all the lessons are taught in English – there is no translating into the student’s mother tongue.
-How cool to think you could just move to Japan or Thailand or wherever you feel like!
+How cool to think you could just move to Japan and teach English to Japanese students for example, or move wherever you feel like!
 You can teach in the day and travel in your free time!

-Nowadays you can even teach English online, meaning you could teach from the comfort of your own bed if you don’t want to move abroad!
+Nowadays you can even teach English online, meaning you could teach from the comfort of your own bedroom if you don’t want to move abroad!
 And online courses even accept non Native speakers to teach!
 If you’re not a native English speaker and wouldn’t feel comfortable teaching in English (even though you are proficient in it), why not think about doing some translation services online?
 Translating documents can be a good way to earn money, and again, you can also do this from your own bed (or sun lounger, or hammock!).
+You’ll find many online ESL companies are hiring.

 A fair few crew actually train to be flight deck (often in a different continent!) whilst they’re still working as cabin crew!
 My total respect.
 I knew crew who on their days off would fly to South Africa, USA or Spain to do their pilot training.
 Even though it’s a lot of time and money to invest, if it’s your dream then go for it!